Luggage Transported Walking Holiday

-Day Five - Santo Domingo to Puntagorda, El Camino Real GR130
+Day Five - Santo Domingo to Tinizara, El Camino Real GR130

 Returning by taxi to your start point in Santo Domingo, the walk continues along El Camino Real, passing the old village laundry with its stone basins and further along an original windmill.
 Now walking along undulating country paths with old stone houses seemingly appearing from nowhere, you arrive in the village of Las Tricias.
 Here the cobbled path leads you right past the doors of old houses in this beautiful area which benefits from a favourable micro-climate.
-Palm trees give way to pine trees and after a rocky barranco is traversed, the area of Puntagorda is reached.
-A forest track of red dust is followed before the route wends its way through the small town and to the next accommodation, a stylish bed and breakfast with all amenities close by.
+Palm trees give way to pine trees and after a rocky barranco is traversed, the small town of Puntagorda is reached.
+The route then passes through the area of El Roque with its wonderful almond trees in blossom in January and February and after continuing along little donkey paths, Tinizara is reached.
+From there the local bus is taken to the next accommodation in Los Llanos.

-Day Six - Puntagorda to Tijarafe, El Camino Real GR130
+Day Six - Tinizara to Los Llanos, El Camino Real GR130

 Returning by bus to Tijarafe, the route passes by a cluster of decorated crosses before going into a shallow, pine needle covered barranco.
 The path ascends along a zigzag route and reaches a rustic bbq area before rising above the road along a country path.
 Now deep in the country, old stone houses are passed right by their front door and further along walkers can enjoy a commanding view over the west coast and the ‘sea’ of banana plantations below.
 Here, the GR130 route is left and the GR131 is taken to Mirador El Time (a popular look-out point) with its stunning view over Tazacorte, Los Llanos, the Caldera and the south of La Palma.